 Abstract

 Plastic is the most common material used for food packaging.
 Life cycle assessment (LCA) can help to study the environmental impacts of food packaging materials throughout their life cycle, thus enabling the identification of the environmentally friendly packaging materials among the given alternatives.
 This study aimed to assess the life cycle of plastic materials through conducting a literature review.
 Literature confirms that the life cycle of plastics has a significant negative impact on the environment and human health.
-The production of plastic packages consumes huge amounts of water and energy with the emission of heat.
+The production of plastic packages consumes huge amounts of water and energy, with the emission of heat.
 The projected trend shows that the primary plastic waste will gradually continue to be generated with less recycling.
-Thus, the use of alternative, easily recyclable packaging materials should be emphasised hand in hand with the innovation of biodegradable plastic packaging materials in inorder to overcome the negative impacts associated with current commonly used plastic food packaging materials.
+Thus, the use of alternative, easily recyclable packaging materials should be emphasised hand in hand with the innovation of biodegradable plastic packaging materials in order to overcome the negative impacts associated with current commonly used plastic food packaging materials.
 Also, enhancing recycling infrastructure and promoting better recycling practices can help divert plastic waste from landfills.

 1.0 Introduction

 Packaging of food is very crucial to the preservation and safety of all food products.
 It enhances product shelf life and provides a significant barrier against contamination.
-Plastic is a most versatile packaging material that is commonly used in food packaging (Sarkar and Aparna, 2020).
+Plastic is the most versatile packaging material that is commonly used in food packaging (Sarkar and Aparna, 2020).
 Global plastic materials production has increased gradually over the past several decades; the total annual world production of plastics was estimated to be 368 million tons in 2019, an increase from approximately 15 million tons in 1960s.
-This growth is due to many features of plastics such as their versatility in application, durability, and continued increasing technical properties from ongoing innovation development (Gu et al., 2017; Jankowska et al., 2022).
-There are three main fates of plastic wastes namely recycling or reprocessing into secondary materials, thermal destruction and discarding or land fills (Geyer et al., 2017; Kan and Miller, 2022).
+This growth is due to many features of plastics, such as their versatility in application, durability, and continuously increasing technical properties from ongoing innovation development (Gu et al., 2017; Jankowska et al., 2022).
+There are three main fates of plastic wastes, namely recycling or reprocessing into secondary materials, thermal destruction and discarding or landfills (Geyer et al., 2017; Kan and Miller, 2022).
 The rate of those fates may vary between regions across the world.

 The most commonly used plastics in food packaging are Polyethylene Terephthalate (PET), Polypropylene (PP), Low-Density Polyethylene (LDPE), Polyvinyl Chloride (PVC), Polystyrene (PS) and High-Density Polyethylene (HDPE) (Singh and Demirsöz, 2022).
 The life cycle of plastic materials mainly includes the initial extraction of fossil fuels, the production and distribution of plastic products, their use and maintenance, and ultimately, their end-of-life management, including recycling, reuse, and final disposal.
 A life-cycle approach helps understand the environmental, social, and economic impacts of plastics throughout their entire existence (Nielsen et al., 2020).